SRI-CSL/sally/README.md

   ((x Real) (y Real))
 )
 ```
-With a defined state type, we can define sets of states and transition over the
+With a defined state type, we can define sets of states and transitions over the
-state type and sate transitions over the state type.
+state type.

 We can describe a set of states with a state formula over the state type.
 A
 state formula is a first-order formula over the variables of the state type,